paul-sainsburys-test/sainsburys-test/README.md

 # Sainsbury's Technical Test

 ## Prerequisite
 This makes the assumption that you are using Debian 9 - Stretch.
-(Though it should would with Debian derivatives.)
+(Though it should work with Debian derivatives.)

 ## Building
 1. Install the following dependencies (running as root):